Hair Loss on Keto: Causes and 16 Tips to Prevent It

 To test your BBT, you test your axillary (underarm) temperature first thing in the morning before getting out of bed.
 It is best to use an old-fashioned mercury thermometer or Galinstan thermometer.
 You should hold the thermometer under your arm (with the tip facing the armpit) for 10 minutes and test for four consecutive days.

 While standard body temperature is 98.6 degrees, normal underarm temperature is 97.8-98.2 degrees F (36.6-37C) If your temperature is lower than 97.4 degrees, this shows that your cells are not able to produce adequate energy to meet the demands of the body.
 When your temperature is consistently under 97.4, you likely have low thyroid function.
 For more information on how to test your thyroid at home with BBT, read this article.

-The Complete Thyroid Report is a comprehensive blood test that shows your immune function, thyroid function, blood sugar regulation, liver function, nutritional deficiencies and much more.
+The Comprehensive blood analysis is a thorough blood test that shows your immune function, thyroid function, blood sugar regulation, liver function, nutritional deficiencies and much more.
 It includes a Complete Blood Count, Complete Metabolic Panel, Urinalysis, Lipid Panel, and Thyroid Panel.

 This comprehensive test can give insight into the reasons you are experiencing hair loss.
 In addition to a complete picture of your thyroid function, this test measures your iron levels, vitamin D level, liver function, magnesium levels, and much more.
-The Complete Thyroid Report tests should be run regularly.
-More information about the Complete Thyroid Report can be found here.
+More information about the Comprehensive Blood Analysis can be found here.